 Coach, Counselor & Workshop Facilitator

-I have led a successful 10-year career as a life coach, counselor, workshop and retreat facilitator.
+I have led a successful 14-year career as a life coach, counselor, workshop and retreat facilitator.
 I have worked with individuals and couples in my private practice; have taught resiliency and mindfulness courses to high schools students; facilitated workshops and intensive programs for women, church groups, wellness centers and at yoga retreats.
 I am called to work with anyone looking to fully reveal, engage and live from the best version of themSelves they can be!
 In my work I have curated the best from my masterful teachers and trainings such as Drs.
 Ron and Mary Hulnick, Gay and Kathleen Hendricks, Esther & Jerry Hicks/Abraham, Alyssa Nobriga, “Mama Gena”, “The Work” by Byron Katie, Insight Seminars, Understanding Yourself and Others, Non-Violent Communication and Imago.
 I am trained in using the work and wisdom of The Enneagram and will soon be earning a certification in that work to use with clients.

-What I am most excited and lit up about is co-facilitating for two years now, with Lindsay Patterson, a 6-month intensive personal growth program for women called Authentic Living: www.lindsayandbeth.com.
+What I am most excited and lit up about is co-facilitating for five years now, with Lindsay Patterson, a 6-month intensive personal growth program for women called Authentic Living: www.lindsayandbeth.com.

 The breezes at dawn have secrets to tell you